top of page

 professionals assist in the facilitation and management of both acute and chronic skin conditions, disorders and diseases.
 They also attentively focus on public health, skin conditions and education and prevention programs.
 Dermal Clinicians also assess,

-evaluate and manage risks linked with tissue interactions and advanced therapies in
+evaluate and manage risks linked with tissue interactions and advanced therapies to provide procedures safely for consumers and patients.

 What does a Dermal Clinician’s education involve?